timcera/swmmtoolbox/README.rst

 SWMMToolbox - Overview
 ----------------------
-IMPORTANT: Versions before 0.4 did NOT work correctly on output that had pollutants.

 The swmmtoolbox is a Python script to read the Storm Water Management Model (SWMM) version 5 binary output files.